What Is The Function Of The Transport Protein

 3. Energy Coupling: Driving Active Transport

-Some transport proteins, known as active transporters, utilize energy to transport molecules against their concentration gradients.
+Some transport proteins, known as active transporters, work with energy to transport molecules against their concentration gradients.
 This energy can be derived from ATP hydrolysis, ion gradients, or light.

 • ATP-Binding Cassette (ABC) Transporters: These transporters use ATP hydrolysis to drive the transport of a wide range of molecules across the membrane.
 ABC transporters are characterized by the presence of an ATP-binding cassette, which hydrolyzes ATP to provide the energy for transport.

 • Secondary Active Transporters: These transporters use the energy stored in ion gradients to transport other molecules against their concentration gradients.
-For example, the sodium-glucose cotransporter (SGLT) uses the sodium gradient across the cell membrane to transport glucose into the cell.
+As an example, the sodium-glucose cotransporter (SGLT) uses the sodium gradient across the cell membrane to transport glucose into the cell.

 Genetic Disorders and Transport Proteins

 The importance of transport proteins is underscored by the fact that defects in these proteins can lead to a variety of genetic disorders.
-Mutations in genes encoding transport proteins can disrupt their function, leading to impaired nutrient uptake, ion imbalance, and accumulation of toxic substances.
+Mutations in genes encoding transport proteins can disrupt their function, leading to impaired nutrient uptake, ion imbalance, and accumulation of toxic substances That's the part that actually makes a difference..

 • Cystic Fibrosis: This genetic disorder is caused by mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, which encodes a chloride channel.
 Defective CFTR protein leads to impaired chloride transport, resulting in thick mucus buildup in the lungs and other organs.